Belgian beer weekend fetes specialty brews

 Roman will be promoting a new blond beer called Gentse Strop (Ghent noose) at the Belgian Beer Weekend.

-Specialty brewers liken their produce more to fine wines than thirst-quenching lager, which can be gulped down by the liter.
+Specialty brewers liken their produce more to fine wines than thirst-quenching lager, which can be gulped down by the litre.
 Indeed with alcohol strengths often from 8 to 10 percent, this would be a dangerous strategy.
-These are beers to taste and savor.
+These are beers to taste and savour.

 The marketing strategy for many specialty breweries urges consumers to remember where they drank, who they were with and what was the quality of the beer.